-This weekend marks the first weekend in November, so that means free museums for Bank of America customers.
-Four area museums participate in the "Museums on Us" program, including:
+This weekend marks the first weekend in March, so that means free museums for Bank of America customers.
+Five area museums participate in the "Museums on Us" program, including:

 - Mint Museum Uptown

 - Mint Museum Randolph